 The Perth Hills are alive, with the sound of… CIDER!!
-The brand spanking new Naked Apple Cider House has opened.
-The cidery is found in Karragullen, which is found in between Pickering Brook and Roleystone.
+The Naked Apple Cider House in Karragullen, is found in between Pickering Brook and Roleystone.
 Naked Apple Cider has been around for a while, I’ve tried it at many food and cider festivals.
 Now they have opened their very own venue!
 As well as cider, there are also Bickley Valley Brewery’s beers on tap.

 This spot in the bush, formerly Hopscotch café, has a gorgeous rustic charm.
 Sit outside on the deck, on the patio or inside the cosy cottage.